Cover for Bodily Injury and Property Damage

 Some examples of Commercial General Liability Insurance Claims covered by the CGL Policy are as follows:

 If a customer trips and falls on your business premises and sustains injuries as a result, the customer might sue the business owner.
-A CGL Policy will provide coverage for Defence Costs and Compensatory Damages in such a case.
+A CGL Policy will provide coverage for Defense Costs and Compensatory Damages in such a case.
 Such kinds of claims are common for restaurants, hotels and malls.

 If a product manufactured or sold by the company is defective and causes injury or illness to the product user, the consumer might sue the company in such a case.